anshumanv/ongaku/README.md

 | p | toggle pause / play |
 | n | play next track |
 | r | replay current track |

+### Some Pointers
+* The app uses various media sources from the internet hence there is no guraantee for the uptime of the media.
+* In case the track doesn't play or the background doesn't show up just file an issue or send a PR with appropriate media link.

 ### Todo